ivokusi/python-project-script/README.md

 The add-dependencies.sh script:

-Allows users to add a single dependency to the python project.
-No need to initialize the virtual enviornemnt when running the script.
+Allows users to add dependencies to the python project.
+No need to initialize the virtual environemnt when running the script.

 The script will also follow 3 states corresponding to: